connortannahill/MM-ADMM/README.md

 ## Compilation

-Simply run make in /OptMeshes directory to compile the project.
+Simply run make within the /OptMeshes directory to compile the project.
 If using the parallel capabilities you must add or remove the -fopenmp flag in the CFLAGS variable and assign the DEFS variable to DEFS = -D THREADS